dowripple/Web-Design-Challenge/README.md

 After assembling the dataset, we used Matplotlib to plot various aspects of the weather vs. latitude.
 Factors we looked at included: temperature, cloudiness, wind speed, and humidity.
 This site provides the source data and visualizations created as part of the analysis, as wells as explanations and descriptions of any trends and correlations witnessed.

+To create a new data table (table.html), run the convertTable.py function in the project root.
+The index.html page is the home page for the project.

 #### Contents

 | File                         | Description                                                                                     |